WEARTHaptics/WEART-SDK-Cpp/docs/home.md

 	WeArtTrackingRawData::Sample sample = trackingRawSensorData->GetLatestSample();
 ~~~~~~~~~~~~~

-@note The Palm (control unit) doesn't contain a Time-Of-Flight sensor, so its value is always set to 0.
+@note The Palm (control unit) of the TouchDiver doesn't contain a Time-Of-Flight sensor, so its value is always set to 0.
+All thimbles in the TouchDIVER Pro do not contain a Time-Of-Flight sensor, so its value is always set to 0.

 In addition to getting the latest sample by polling the tracking object, it's possible to add a callback called whenever a new sensor data sample is
 received from the TouchDIVER.